 Plate of Nations

 Plate of Nations celebrates South Seattle's incredible restaurant diversity through an annual food festival.
-I created the visual identity and marketing materials that helped transform it from a grassroots event into a major community event supporting 70+ local businesses.
+As the sole designer and illustrator, I created the visual identity and marketing materials that helped transform it from a grassroots event into a major community celebration supporting over 70 local businesses.

 A different kind of restaurant week

-I developed illustrations of one of my favourite subjects—food—using appetising reds, oranges, and yellows, accented with greens and purples to reflect the diversity of dishes sampled during the campaign.
-I paired these visuals with clear, accessible sans serif typefaces (Champion for headlines, and X?X? for body copy) so that a broad audience, including non-native English speakers, could easily engage with the materials.
-The materials I created helped drive participation, growing the number of restaurants from 13 in 2018 to over 70 in 2025.
+I developed food illustrations using appetising reds, oranges, and yellows, accented with greens and purples to reflect the diversity of dishes featured in the campaign.
+I paired these visuals with clear, accessible sans serif typography (Champion in alternating weights for headlines) to ensure broad community engagement, including non-native English speakers.
+This design approach helped drive participation, growing the festival from 13 participating restaurants in 2018 to over 70 in 2025.

 Previous